jpbucsd/CHiPseq/README.md

 8) git push origin (name of current branch (probably main))

+note that when pushing from an ubuntu shell, every time you will be prompted for your github username and "password".
+This is not actually a password and instead . go to github.com and log in to your account.
+Go to settings, developer settings (bottom of left side of page), personal access tokens, and then create a new token.
+This token is your password.
 ## Download reads from SRA accession numbers
 Next to we will download the fastq reads
 The script SRAtools_ubuntu.sh installs the necessary tool fastq-dump. skip if you already have it.